Ebenezer Scrooge: Origins

 It has been suggested that he chose the name Ebenezer ("stone (of) help") to reflect the help given to Scrooge to change his life.
-Commentators have suggested that the surname was partly inspired by the word "scrouge", meaning "crowd" or "squeeze".
-The word was in use from 1820.
+Commentators have suggested that the surname was partly inspired by the word "scrouge", meaning "crowd" or "squeeze", which was in use in the early 1800s.

 Kelly writes that Scrooge may have been influenced by Dickens' conflicting feelings for his father, whom he loved and demonised.
 This psychological conflict may be responsible for the two radically different Scrooges in the tale—one a cold, stingy recluse, the other a benevolent, loving man.
 Robert Douglas-Fairhurst, a professor of English literature, considers that in the opening part of the book portraying young Scrooge's lonely and unhappy childhood, and his aspiration to rise from poverty to riches "is something of a self-parody of Dickens's fears about himself"; the post-transformation parts of the book are how Dickens optimistically sees himself.

-One school of thought is that Dickens based Scrooge's views of the poor on those of demographer and political economist Thomas Malthus, as evidenced by his callous attitude towards the "surplus population".
+One school of thought is that Dickens based Scrooge's views of the poor on those of political economist and demographer Thomas Malthus, as evidenced by his callous attitude towards the "surplus population".
 "And the Union workhouses? ...
 The treadmill and the Poor Law are in full vigour, then?" are a reflection of a sarcastic question raised by the reactionary philosopher Thomas Carlyle: "Are there not treadmills, gibbets; even hospitals, poor-rates, New Poor-Law?"

 There are literary precursors for Scrooge in Dickens's own works.
 Peter Ackroyd, Dickens's biographer, sees similarities between Scrooge and the title character of Martin Chuzzlewit, although the latter is "a more fantastic image" than the former; Ackroyd observes that Chuzzlewit's transformation to a charitable man is parallel to that of Scrooge.
 Douglas-Fairhurst sees that the minor character Gabriel Grub from The Pickwick Papers was also an influence when creating Scrooge.

 Analysis

 Scrooge's character, particularly how it changes throughout A Christmas Carol, has been the subject of several analyses.

+The psychological phenomenon of increased generosity and altruism following encounters with mortality or existential dread is called the Scrooge effect.